-NBp = Sum of linear distances between points collected by the pilot in the task NBmax = Largest sum of linear distances between points collected by the task pilot
+NBp = Sum of linear distances between points collected by the pilot in the task

-- 100% penalty will be applied for:
+NBmax = Largest sum of linear distances between points collected by the one pilot in the task.

-- Passing out of the PF task time with T> 5 min (SP-FP);

-- Not cross the SP or FP or crossing over into the wrong set;

-- Take off outside the task window;

-- Flying in prohibited airspace;

-- Other foreseen in the Regulation, including disqualification.
+- Passing the finish gate FP more than 5 minutes over the specified task time (SP-FP); - Not cross the SP or FP or crossing over into the wrong order. - Cross the SP or FP outside the task window. - Take-off or landing outside the task window. - Flying in a prohibited airspace. - Other describe in the Local Regulation, including disqualification if is necessary.

-- 20% penalty will be applied for: